maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_chat_manager.md

 )
 ```

-Delete session
+Delete conversation

 **Parameters**:

-  * **conversationId** Session id requiring to delete session
+  * **conversationId** Conversation id requiring to delete conversation
-  * **sync** Whether to delete the session on other devices synchronously, default false, means only delete the session on the current device
+  * **sync** Whether to delete the conversation on other devices synchronously, default false, means only delete the conversation on the current device

 ### function openConversation